Joni Mitchell: Awards and honours

 On February 12, 2010, "Both Sides, Now" was performed at the 2010 Winter Olympics opening ceremony in Vancouver.

 To celebrate Mitchell's 70th birthday, the 2013 Luminato Festival in Toronto held a set of tribute concerts entitled Joni: A Portrait in Song – A Birthday Happening Live at Massey Hall on June 18 and 19.
 Performers included Rufus Wainwright, Herbie Hancock, Esperanza Spalding, and rare performances by Mitchell herself.

-Owing to health problems, she could not attend the San Francisco gala in May 2015 to receive the SFJAZZ Lifetime Achievement Award.
+Due to health problems, she did not attend the San Francisco gala in May 2015 to receive the SFJAZZ Lifetime Achievement Award.

-In 2018, Mitchell was honoured by the city of Saskatoon, when two plaques were erected to commemorate her musical beginnings in Saskatoon.
+In 2018, the city of Saskatoon erected two plaques to commemorate her musical beginnings in the city.
 One was installed by the Broadway Theatre beside the former Louis Riel Coffee House, where Mitchell played her first paid gig.
 A second plaque was installed at River Landing, near the Remai Modern art gallery and Persephone Theatre performing arts centre.
 As well, the walkway along Spadina Crescent between Second and Third Avenues was formally named the Joni Mitchell Promenade.

-In 2020, Mitchell received the Les Paul Award, becoming the first woman to do so.
-She will be honored as MusiCares Person of the Year in 2022.
+In 2020, Mitchell received the Les Paul Award, becoming the first woman to be so honoured.
+She was named as MusiCares Person of the Year in 2022.

 In 2021, Mitchell was nominated for the Grammy Award for Best Historical Album, for her Archives, Vol. 1: The Early Years (1963–1967) collection.
 She won the award on April 3, 2022.

 On December 4, 2021, Mitchell received the Kennedy Center Honor for a lifetime of achievement in the performing arts at the Medallion Ceremony, held at the Library of Congress in Washington, D.C.
 The next day, Mitchell attended the show at the Kennedy Center.

 On January 1, 2023, Rolling Stone magazine ranked Mitchell as number 50 on its list of "The 200 Greatest Singers of All Time".

-On January 12, 2023, it was announced by the Library of Congress that Mitchell would be that year's recipient of the Gershwin Prize with a concert set to be delivered in March in Washington D.C. in honor of the award.
+On January 12, 2023, Mitchell was named by the Library of Congress as that year's Gershwin Prize recipient with a concert delivered on March 2 in Washington, D.C., in honour of the award.

+Rolling Stone named Mitchell the 9th greatest guitarist of all time in 2023.